mabdelfattahm/certified-aws-solutions-architect-associate/1-aws-fundamentals/asg.md

     - Can be used if we can anticipate scaling based on known usage patterns
     - Example: increase the min capacity to 10 at 5 PM on Fridays

+### Predictive scaling:
+continuously forecast load and schedule scaling ahead

+### Common Metrics to Scale on

+- CPU Utilization (Average CPU Utilization across ASG instances)
+- Request Per Count Target (Make sure the number of requests per EC2 instance is stable)
+- Average Network In / Out (When application is network bound)
+- Any custom metrics you push using CloudWatch

 ### Scaling Cool-downs

 - The cool-down period helps to ensure that our ASG doesn't launch or terminate additional instances before the previous scaling activity takes effect